© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosed settlement on east slope of Brands Hill, 900m north of Cowboy's Cairn is a scheduled monument protected by Historic England under reference 1015633.
 View the official record →

-Enclosed settlement on east slope of Brands Hill, 900m north of Cowboy's Cairn is a prehistoric defended settlement located in Northumberland.
+Enclosed settlement on east slope of Brands Hill, 900m north of Cowboy's Cairn is a prehistoric settlement site located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015633.

 Enclosed settlement on east slope of Brands Hill, 900m north of Cowboy's Cairn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015633.